ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 Step 1: Fill out the [Ascent Allocation Request](https://forms.office.com/r/eAA15b8Gsg) form.
-You need to be logged in to Office365 with your CU Boulder account.
+You need to be logged in to Office 365 with your CU Boulder account.

 Step 2: Look out for an email message from the CURC ticketing system (<rc-help@colorado.edu>) indicating when your allocation is ready to use.